sandeepkadiyam/LIDAR_Obstacle_Detection/README.md

 # LIDAR_Obstacle_Detection
-LIDAR Sensor is one of the crucial sensors in the state of art autonomous vehicles.
-A high resolution point cloud data of the scene surrounding the vehicle can be obtained using LIDAR.
-In this project, various techniques have been performed on the point cloud data to determine the obstacles in the scene.
+**Lidar** Sensor is one of the crucial sensors in the state of art autonomous vehicles.
+A high resolution point cloud data of the scene surrounding the vehicle can be obtained using **Lidar**.
+In this project, various processing techniques have been performed on the point cloud data to determine the obstacles in the scene.

+## Lidar
+* Lidar sends out beams of light(lasers) and measures how long it takes for them to come back and thus calculates the distance of the object.
+* Lasers will be sent out in many different angles and the range is determined by lidar's field of view.
+* Once the laser bounces of materials, the laser intensity value is also recieved which can be used to evaluate the properties of the material.

+## Point Cloud Data
+* Lidar data is stored in a format called Point Cloud Data.
+* Each .pcd file consists a list of (X,Y,Z) or (X,Y,Z,I) coordinates.
+I in (X,Y,Z,I) refers to the laser Intensity value.

+## Project Description
+The project mainly consists of four parts.
+* Obtaining Point Cloud Data from the **Lidar** scan.
+* Point Cloud Segmentation.
+* Point Cloud Clustering.
+* Point Cloud Filtering.